cmm3351/SWEN-261---Fishes-E-Store-Project/docs/DesignDoc.md

 All written tests have passed.

 ### Acceptance Testing
-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns.

 ![Current Coverage](coverage.png)
 We currently have an average coverage of ~94% with all necessary methods being tested.

 ### Unit Testing and Code Coverage
-> _Discuss your unit testing strategy.
-Report on the code coverage
-> achieved from unit testing of the code base.
-Discuss the team's
-> coverage targets, why you selected those values, and how well your
-> code coverage met your targets.
-If there are any anomalies, discuss
-> those.

 ![SonarQube Results](SQ2.png)
 ![SonarQube Results](SQ1.png)